 A native of New York City, Maria has a Masters of Arts from Boston University in Religion & Literature where she was a Henry Luce Scholar and a Presidential Scholar and where she taught Essay & Research writing in the university’s writing program.

 In 2007, she left Boston and moved back to New York City to teach at an all-girls high school.
 There she created and ran an intensive summer writing program for teens.
 Maria also spent five years at Springer Science & Media as Development Editor in the Biomedical Sciences where she worked on books in lung diseases, pediatric and breast cancer, neurology, and ocular diseases.

-In the past, Maria has written for Narratively, The Guardian, The Rumpus, Dame Magazine, The Jewish Daily Forward among others.
+In the past, Maria has written for he Guardian, American Nurse, Narratively, The Rumpus, Dame Magazine, The Jewish Daily Forward among others.

-She is represented by Larry Weissman at Larry Weissman Literary.
+Represented by Larry Weissman at Larry Weissman Literary

 For media inquires please contact Alexis Welby at Penguin Random House | Email: email@example.com | Phone: 212.366.2940